KiKoZl1/stake-mvp/docs/migration-plan.md

   - `bookId=<id>` or `bookIndex=<index>` to lock a specific book
   - `random=1` to shuffle books even when a specific scenario was provided

+### 3.6 Storybook config
+- `.storybook/main.ts` and `preview.ts` now re-export the shared `config-storybook` presets, so Storybook uses the same settings as the LINES template.

+### 3.7 Gameplay polish
+- Added `updateGlobalMult` handling: `stateGame` tracks the current global multiplier + visibility, `bookEventHandlerMap` emits the UI events, and the `GlobalMultiplier` component is mounted so bonus rounds mirror the template behaviour (including the reset after the free-spin outro).

 ## 4. Outstanding Gaps (Detailed)
 ### 4.1 Book events & emitter wiring
-- `web/src/game/bookEventHandlerMap.ts` still logs "Missing bookEventHandler" during spins because some events from the live books are not registered yet.
+- `updateGlobalMult` is covered, but we still need to watch the console when spinning against live RGS data in case new event types appear.
-- Port any missing handlers from the original LINES repo and ensure `createPlayBookUtils` plus `playBookEvent` are registered inside the game setup.
+- Capture any new book-event signatures and mirror the original LINES handlers so `createPlayBookUtils` never hits the "Missing bookEventHandler" log.
-- Once handlers exist, verify that `packages/components-shared` contexts (BoardContext, event emitter, hotkeys, modal lifecycle) are initialised inside `App.svelte`.
+- Keep validating that the shared contexts (BoardContext, event emitter, hotkeys, modals) stay initialised inside `App.svelte` during autoplay, bonus buy, and resume scenarios.

 ### 4.2 Storybook & developer tooling
 - `.storybook` config from LINES still needs to be wired into `web/.storybook/` and scripts adjusted to use `config-storybook`.